FedeMontanari/core-keeper-cooking/README.md

 I aim to get a scraping/parsing script to get more accurate and up to date data using [RussDev's CoreKeepersWorkshop](https://github.com/RussDev7/CoreKeepersWorkshop) JSON output files.
 Currently there's a parsing script in `/scraping/index.ts` but it needs more work, such as online scraping to avoid handling files and integration with the DB seed script.

+To run these files you can run the following command

+`pnpm scrape`

+Two files will be created under the scraping directory.

 ### Running Locally

 Once dependencies are installed and Database has some data you can run the dev command to get a development enviroment running.